TUSCANY WINE TOURS: ARE YOU A CHIANTI CONVERT?

 When you’re a Malbec aficionado, it will take something very very special to convert you to an alternative variety of red wine, despite the abundant supply of Chianti present on every menu in Tuscany!

-I was told no trip to Tuscany could be complete without a wine tour to the region of Chianti so not doing things by halves, we arranged 2 different vineyard tours; one with a small group on our day out in Tuscany and the other a more private trip with just Dr C and I. We were quite lucky to be visiting towards the end of September as this is traditionally the season of harvesting grapes.
+We were told no trip to Tuscany could be complete without a wine tour to the region of Chianti so not doing things by halves, we arranged two different vineyard tours; one with a small group on our day out in Tuscany and the other a more private trip with just us.
+We were quite lucky to be visiting towards the end of September as this is traditionally the season of harvesting grapes.
+Read on for our best experiences of exploring the region of Chianti and tasting the wines of the region.

 Chianti classico wine has to respect strict rules such as its blend and must be 80% Sangiovese red grapes native to this area.
 The other 20% of grapes can include other grapes such as Canaiolo, Colorino and other international varieties, namely Cabernet Sauvignon and Merlot.

 The characteristics of Chianti Classico are a ruby red colour with floral notes with a dry flavour.
-30 months of aging are required including 3 months of bottle aging.
+30 months of aging are required including three months of bottle aging.

-Now, I’ve armed you with the background, it’s time to hit the vineyards…
+Now that you’re armed with the background, it’s time to hit the vineyards…

 This is one of three vineyards owned by the Mazzarini family and is located in the centre of Chianti, a short distance from Castellina.
 The ground floor of the purpose built property offers the vinification process and bottling, whereas the top floor houses the wine tasting facility and shop.
 The familiy’s main vineyard, Poggio Amorelli is also worth a visit if you have time and has a traditional farmhouse offering Tuscan food and wine tastings.

 As mentioned previously, this was a group wine tour and although a little hurried, we were taken through all the steps involved in the wine production process.
-There were examples of food pairings with different varieties of the wines produced here as well as sampling some very good quality truffle oil and a 10 year aged balsamic vinegar, which was literally thick-like treacle and worked well with ice-cream and cheese!
+There were examples of food pairings with different varieties of the wines produced here as well as sampling some very good quality truffle oil and a ten year aged balsamic vinegar, which was literally thick like treacle and worked well with ice cream and cheese!

-For our second Chianti wine tour and this time it was just Dr C and I spending quite a romantic (yes I said that word!) afternoon in the Tuscan countryside.
-I have this vision of honeymoons in Tuscany being full of wine, cheese, olives and plenty of truffle oil…leading to lots of rolling around in those never ending lush green-hued hills!
-I’m sure someone will put me straight on that soon!
+For our second Chianti wine tour and this time it was a private tour one afternoon in the Tuscan countryside.
+An incredibly romatic spot, we envision honeymoons in Tuscany being full of wine, cheese, olives and plenty of truffle oil…leading to lots of rolling around in those never ending lush green hued hills!
+Jokes, aside this is a beautiful part of the Chianti region and is the postcard perfect image of rolling Tuscan hills!

 We had a private driver and guide, Simon for this trip, who accompanied us for the afternoon and en route to our vineyard we made stops at Montefioralle and Greve, both in Chianti.
 The drive to our first stop was around 50 minutes and the other locations were 15-20 minutes apart.

-This was literally a very short pit-stop but this charming little village high up in the hills, Simon informed us this is a magnet for the paparazzi!
-Apparently it’s where all the journalists hang out but I have to say I didn’t see one or maybe I just wasn’t looking intently!
+This was literally a very short pit stop but this charming little village high up in the hills, Simon informed us this is a magnet for the paparazzi!
+Apparently it’s where all the journalists hang out but we didn’t see any!
 It’s one of Tuscany’s ancient medieval towns and definitely has all the charm of this region.
 This is the perfect place on a sunny afternoon to relax and reflect on the busy city life we lead because it literally feels like you have been transported back in time.

 This is the chief market town in the Chianti Classico producing zone and the place where the annual largest Chianti festival is held every September.
 Piazza Matteotti is the town’s main square, which is surrounded by a Portico, which is almost like a framework for some delightful boutique shops, artisan workshops and eateries.
 Simon told us a couple of the shops are quite famous, the Antica Macellaria Falorni, is a butchers shop that has occupied that location since 1729 including the Bottega dell’Artigianato, a hand-woven basket shop.